 Key Takeaways

-Backlinks are crucial to any effective digital marketing plan and Google rankings.
+Backlinks are crucial to any effective online marketing plan and Google rankings.
 Unfortunately, not all backlinks are created equal.
-It’s essential to pay attention to placement, relevance, quality, and other factors when finding backlinks.
-Remember: if a backlink is too easy to get, it’s probably not a high-quality backlink.
+Pay attention to placement, anchor text, relevance, quality, and other factors.
+Remember: if a backlink is too easy to get, it’s probably not high-quality.